swiftlang/swift/docs/valref.rst

 argument's value.
 A function parameter declared ``ref`` refers to the same object as the argument.

-There are two obvious choices for non-``class`` instance variables passed to a ``ref`` parameter:

-1. Copy the value to the heap (essentially ref-boxing a copy)
-2. Make it illegal

-I'm not sure which is better.
+The semantics of passing arguments to functions follow those of assignments and initializations: when a ``val`` is involved, the value is copied.

 Interaction with `[byref]`
 --------------------------

-TBD

 Generics
 ========